GreyNoise-Intelligence/SA-GreyNoise/README.md

  - Splunk Enterprise version: 8.2.x, 8.1.x, 8.0.x
  - OS: Platform independent
  - Vendor Products: GreyNoise API

+# RELEASE NOTES (Version 2.1.3) #
+ - Add support for configuring proxy information in conf file
+ - Update to use GreyNoise SDK 1.3.1

 # RELEASE NOTES (Version 2.1.2) #
  - Fixed issue where API key could not be entered on new installs